 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-No prescribed texts; specific readings (journal articles or book chapters) to be assigned for each topic.
+Texts are prescribed on an annual basis.
+Primarily, specific readings ( recent articles from journals and/or book chapters) are assigned for each topic.

 Tuition fees are for the academic year indicated at the top of the page.